 In October 2021, the Company sold \$30 million of fixed income mutual fund shares held in a grantor trust that was established for the benefit of Pennsylvania ratepayers.
 The proceeds were used in the Utility segment's Pennsylvania service territory to fund a one-time customer bill credit of \$25 million in October 2021 for previously overcollected OPEB expenses and the first year installment of a 5-year pass back of an additional \$29 million in previously overcollected OPEB expenses in accordance with new rates that went into effect on October 1, 2021.
+In October 2022, the Company sold an additional \$10 million of fixed income mutual fund shares held in the grantor trust.
+The proceeds from this sale were used to fund the second year installment of the 5-year pass back of overcollected OPEB expenses, as well as to diversify a portion of grantor trust investments into lower risk money market mutual fund shares.
 Please refer to the Rate Matters section that follows for additional discussion of this matter.

-In March 2022, the Company completed the sale of certain oil and gas assets located in Tioga County, Pennsylvania, effective as of October 1, 2021.
+In March 2022, the Company completed the sale of certain oil and gas assets located in Tioga County, Pennsylvania effective as of October 1, 2021.
 The Company received net proceeds of \$13.5 million from this sale.
 Under the full cost method of accounting for oil and natural gas properties, the sale proceeds were accounted for as a reduction of capitalized costs.
 Since the disposition did not significantly alter the relationship between capitalized costs and proved reserves of oil and gas attributable to the cost center, the Company did not record any gain or loss from this sale.

-On June 30, 2022, the Company completed the sale of Seneca's California assets to Sentinel Peak Resources California LLC for a total sale price of \$253.5 million, consisting of \$240.9 million in cash and contingent consideration valued at \$12.6 million at closing.
+On June 30, 2022, the Company completed the sale of Seneca's California assets, all of which were in the Exploration and Production segment, to Sentinel Peak Resources California LLC for a total sale price of \$253.5 million, consisting of \$240.9 million in cash and contingent consideration valued at \$12.6 million at closing.
+The fair value of the contingent consideration was \$7.3 million at September 30, 2023.
 The Company pursued this sale given the strong commodity price environment and the Company's strategic focus in the Appalachian Basin.
 Under the terms of the purchase and sale agreement, the Company can receive up to three annual contingent payments between calendar year 2023 and calendar year 2025, not to exceed \$10 million per year, with the amount of each annual payment calculated as \$1.0 million for each \$1 per barrel that the ICE Brent Average for each calendar year exceeds \$95 per barrel up to \$105 per barrel.
 The sale price, which reflected an effective date of April 1, 2022, was reduced for production revenues less expenses that were retained by Seneca from the effective date to the closing date.
 Under the full cost method of accounting for oil and natural gas properties, \$220.7 million of the sale price at closing was accounted for as a reduction of capitalized costs since the disposition did not alter the relationship between capitalized costs and proved reserves of oil and gas attributable to the cost center.
 The remainder of the sale price (\$32.8 million) was applied against assets that are not subject to the full cost method of accounting, with the Company recognizing a gain of \$12.7 million on the sale of such assets.
 The majority of this gain related to the sale of emission allowances.